Brian Palmer-Rubin, Ph.D.

 POSC 6101 Contemporary Political Research | Syllabus

-“Multitarget Prediction for Political Text-as-Data” (with Benjamin Bagozzi, Daniel Berliner, Stefano Dantas, and Aaron Erlich).
-Conditionally accepted, Political Analysis.
+- “Multitarget Prediction for Political Text-as-Data” (with Benjamin Bagozzi, Daniel Berliner, Stefano Dantas, and Aaron Erlich).
+Forthcoming, Political Analysis.

 - “Gerrymandering Opposition: Minority-Concentrated Districts and Electoral Competition in Mexico” (with Anne Meng).
 Studies in Comparative International Development 52.1: 64-86, 2017.